Want to save tons of time on dinner prep? Grab your friends and some favorite recipes and start a freezer meal group. Here’s how!

-A few months ago, I joined a freezer meal co-op with some moms in my neighborhood.
+A few months ago, I joined a freezer meal group with some moms in my neighborhood.
 Each member makes two dinner recipes for each person in the group, we get together and swap meals, and everyone goes home with a stockpile of homemade dinners for their freezers.

 Three months in, and WOW!
 It’s made a huge difference in reducing my dinnertime stress.
 About two nights a week, I just pull something out to defrost and reheat while I prep a few simple sides.